nursefly/braze-segment-debounce/README.md

 and we don't recommend using the previous version of Analytics.js.

-`debouncePayloadSync` provides a full solution that integrates with the Analytics.js Source Middleware to debounce data being before it is sent to the Braze destination.
-It stores previous payloads in `localStorage`, or a similar solution which you can override, and compares the `payload` provided by this middleware against the previous versions to only send new or updated `traits`.
+`debouncePayloadSync` provides a full solution that integrates with the Analytics.js Source Middleware to debounce data before it is sent to the Braze destination.
+It stores previous payloads in `localStorage`, or a similar solution which you can override, and compares the `payload` provided by this middleware against the previous versions so that it only sends new or updated `traits`.

 #### Arguments